bwschmidt/swan-demo-go/README.md

     * **Linux**: Run `./dep.sh` in a terminal.
     * **Windows**: Run `.\dep.ps1` in Powershell.

-3. Build the swan-demo server:
+3. Build the swan-demo server - if using VSCode then skip this step:
     * **Linux**: Run `./build.sh` in a terminal
     * **Windows**: Run `go build -o .\application.exe .\src\server.go`